-- A. Visual acuity, depth perception and peripheral vision adequate with corrective lenses to see objects more than 20 feet away, see objects less than 20 inches away, read small print on containers and withdraw medications from small containers. - B. Hearing ability with auditory aids to distinguish faint sounds with variations, understand the normal speaking voice without viewing the speaker's face, hear auditory alarms, emergency signals, and communicate via the telephone. - C. Gross motor skills and physical endurance to be able to stand and maintain balance for prolonged periods of time, lift objects of 35 lbs. or more, reach above shoulders and below waist, move from room-to-room, maneuver in limited spaces, and squeeze with hands. - D. Communicate effectively in verbal and written form by speaking clearly and succinctly when explaining treatment procedures, describing patient conditions, implement health teaching, and write legibly. - E. Fine motor skills with manual dexterity to write with a pen or pencil, type on a computer keyboard, pick up and manipulate small objects with hands, screw on caps, perform actions using two hands simultaneously, and pinch small objects with fingers - F. Function safely under stressful conditions with the ability to adapt to ever-changing environments.
+- A. Visual acuity, depth perception and peripheral vision adequate with corrective lenses to see objects more than 20 feet away, see objects less than 20 inches away, read small print on containers and withdraw medications from small containers. - B. Hearing ability with auditory aids to distinguish faint sounds with variations, understand the normal speaking voice without viewing the speaker's face, hear auditory alarms, emergency signals, and communicate via the telephone. - C. Gross motor skills and physical endurance to be able to stand and maintain balance for prolonged periods of time, lift objects of 35 lbs. or more, reach above shoulders and below waist, move from room-to-room, maneuver in limited spaces, and squeeze with hands. - D. Communicate effectively in verbal and written form by speaking clearly and succinctly when explaining treatment procedures, describing patient conditions, implement health teaching, and write legibly. - E. Fine motor skills with manual dexterity to write with a pen or pencil, type on a computer keyboard, pick up and manipulate small objects with hands, screw on caps, perform actions using two hands simultaneously, and pinch small objects with fingers - F. Physical Endurance Stand in place for prolonged periods, sustain repetitive movements, maintain physical tolerance for up to 12-hour periods, Stand and perform repetitive procedures on patients such as administering medications, and performing CPR. - G. Function safely under stressful conditions with the ability to adapt to ever-changing environments.